Home modifications explained

 Complex home modifications

-A suitably qualified Occupational Therapist will generally be required to certify the effectiveness of the modification to meet your goals and likely future needs (during design and on completion of the works).
+An experienced and/or qualified home modification assessor (specially qualified occupational therapist) must assess your needs at home and certify the effectiveness of the modification to meet your goals and likely future needs, during planning and on completion of the works.

-The NDIA has published a Complex Home Modification Guide for builders and assessors (PDF 690KB) to explain what information the NDIA needs to approve assessments and quotes for complex home modifications works.
+The NDIA has published a Home modifications guide for builders and designers to provide technical information and guidance about the scope of works the NDIA will typically approve with assessments and quotes for home modifications.

 Related or incidental funding